-Beneficial ownership registries do exist to some extent in 80 countries worldwide35, but the vast majority of them are not public.
+Beneficial ownership registries do exist to some extent in 80 countries worldwide37, but most of them are not public.
 Even when they are public in principle, they lack universal access, may incur fees, are limited to residents of that specific country or do not follow open data standards and lack verification or indeed do not include fisheries as a high-risk sector where the threshold of reporting ownership and especially joint ventures should be lower than the standard threshold.
 Such lower thresholds are often applied in other high-risk sectors such as extractive industries, banking and finance, and regarding politically exposed persons (PEPs).
-Encouragingly some public beneficial ownership registries, such as the one in Ghana have no threshold for PEPs36, and a lower threshold of 5 percent of ownership in extractive industries37, but fishing is not identified as part of the extractive industry.
+Encouragingly some public beneficial ownership registries, such as the one in Ghana have no threshold for PEPs38, and a lower threshold of 5 percent of ownership in extractive industries39, but fishing is not identified as part of the extractive industry.

-Ultimate Beneficial Owner vs. Registered Owner
+Beneficial Owner vs. Legal Owner